Cent (currency)

 The United States one cent coin is generally known by the nickname "penny", alluding to the British coin and unit of that name.
-Australia ended production of their 1¢ coin in 1992, as did Canada in 2012.
-Some Eurozone countries ended production of the 1 euro cent coin, most recently Italy in 2018.
+Australia ended production of their 1c coin in 1990, New Zealand last produced their 1c coin in 1988, as did Canada in 2012.
+Some Eurozone countries ended production of the 1 euro cent coin, most recently Slovakia in 2022.

 Symbol

 The cent may be represented by the cent sign, written in various ways according to the national convention and font choice.
-Most commonly seen forms are a minuscule letter c crossed by a diagonal stroke or a vertical line or by a simple c, depending on the currency (see below).
-Cent amounts from 1 to 99 can be represented as one or two digits followed by the appropriate abbreviation (2¢, 5c, 75¢, 99c), or as a subdivision of the base unit ($0.75, €0.99) In some countries, longer abbreviations like "ct." are used.
+Most commonly seen forms are a minuscule letter c crossed by a diagonal stroke, a vertical line, a simple c, depending on the currency (see below).
+Cent amounts from 1 to 99 can be represented as one or two digits followed by the appropriate abbreviation (2¢, 5c, 75¢, 99c), or as a subdivision of the base unit ($0.75, €0.99).
+In some countries, longer abbreviations like "ct." are used.
 Languages that use other alphabets have their own abbreviations and conventions.

-The use of the cent symbol has largely fallen into disuse since the mid-20th century as inflation has resulted in very few things being priced in cents in any currency.
+The cent symbol has largely fallen into disuse since the mid-20th century as inflation has resulted in very few things being priced in cents in any currency.
 It was included on US typewriter keyboards, but has not been adopted on computers.

 North American cent sign

-The cent sign appeared as the shift of the 6 key on American manual typewriters, but that position has been taken over by the freestanding circumflex on computer keyboards.
-The character (offset 162) can still be created in most common code pages, including Unicode and Windows-1252:
+The cent sign appeared as the shift of the 6 keys on American manual typewriters, but the freestanding circumflex on computer keyboards has taken over that position.